A cancerous tumor that arises in or resembles glandular tissue.

 A term that refers to abnormal cells that have the potential to progress to cancer.

-A term that can be used to describe stage I and II, lymph-node-negative breast cancer.
+A term that can be used to describe stage I and II, and some stage III breast cancer.

 A long slender medical instrument for examining the interior of a bodily organ or performing minor surgery.